mantidproject/mantid/docs/source/concepts/SampleEnvironment.rst

 - Mantid will then check in the data search directories

-The stl file format doesn't natively support a scale so this should be specified in the scale attribute of the stilfile tag.
+The stl file format doesn't natively support a scale so this should be specified in the scale attribute of the stlfile tag.
 Possible values are mm, cm or m.

+Stl mesh shapes can be plotted in Mantid, see :ref:`Mesh_Plots`.
-Mantid does not provide tools to view meshes loaded from .stl files.
-There are however various free software tools available that can view .stl files:
+There are also various free software tools available that can view and edit .stl files:

 - FreeCAD (Windows, Linux, Mac). https://www.freecadweb.org/ This viewer also provides coordinate readout of the cursor position
 - Microsoft 3D Viewer (Windows only)